-CONNECTING CONNECTICUT:
+CONNECTING NEW ENGLAND:

-Cable's Impact on the State's Economy
+Cable's Impact on the Region's Economy

 The New England Cable & Telecommunications Association, Inc. (NECTA) is a six-state regional trade association representing cable telecommunications companies in Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont.
 NECTA retained the UMass Donahue Institute to conduct research, document the nature and scale of NECTA companies in each of the six New England states and analyze the contributions generated by its firms.
 NECTA represents the vast majority of cable companies in New England but is not representative of the entire industry.
-For this report, data were collected from various secondary sources as well as major NECTA member companies.
-Major NECTA member cable companies operating in Connecticut include Cablevision, Charter Communications, Comcast and Cox Communications.
+For this report, data were collected from various secondary sources as well as major NECTA member companies, which include Bee Line Cable, Cablevision, Charter Communications, Comcast, Cox Communications and Time Warner Cable.